Rudolf Schenker

-Rudolf Heinrich Schenker (born 31 August 1948) is a German guitarist, founder and leader of the hard rock band Scorpions.
-He is the rhythm guitarist, primary songwriter and longest-serving original member of the band.
+Rudolf Schenker (born 31 August 1948) is a German guitarist and songwriter, best known as the founder and leader of the hard rock band Scorpions.
+He is the rhythm and lead guitarist, primary songwriter and the sole constant member of the band.
 He is also the CEO/owner-manager of the Scorpions Musik-Produktions-und Verlagsgesellschaft mbH (Scorpions music production and publishing company) and owner/founder of the Scorpio-Sound-Studios in Lower Saxony.
+He is the older brother of Michael Schenker.Schenker was awarded the City of Hanover Plaque as well as the Cross of Merit First Class of the Lower Saxony Order of Merit in 2000.